Please read this Privacy Notice carefully before using our website and services.

 2. About Us 2.1 We are company established in the United Kingdom, with our registered address as set out below.
 2.2 You can contact us as follows: Address: 20 Carlton House Terrace, London, United Kingdom, SW1Y 5AN Email:firstname.lastname@example.org

-5.3 Lawful grounds for using sensitive personal information “Special categories” of particularly sensitive personal information, such as information about your religious or philosophical beliefs, health, racial or ethnic origin, sexual orientation or trade union membership, require additional levels of protection under data protection laws.
-Whilst we do not actively seek to collect sensitive data, there may be occasions where we are provided with this type of information, for example, if you choose to include any sensitive personal information in correspondence with us.
+6. Who we might share your information with 6.1 “Special categories” of particularly sensitive personal information, such as information about your religious or philosophical beliefs, health, racial or ethnic origin, sexual orientation or trade union membership, require additional levels of protection under data protection laws.
+Whilst we do not actively seek to collect sensitive data there may be occasions where we are provided with this type of information, for example, if you choose to include any sensitive personal information in correspondence with us.

 In addition to the lawful grounds listed above, we must have additional lawful grounds to process these types of sensitive personal information.
-As such, we may process your sensitive personal information: 5.3.1 with your explicit written consent; 5.3.2 on the basis of our legal obligations or the exercise of rights in connection with employment, social security and social protection laws; 5.3.3 on the basis of substantial public interest; 5.3.4 where it is needed in relation to legal claims; 5.3.5 where it is needed to protect your vital interests, or the vital interests of someone else, and you are not capable of giving your consent; 5.3.6 where you have already made the information manifestly public; or 5.3.7 as otherwise legally permitted under data protection laws.
+As such, we may process your sensitive personal information: 6.1.1 with your explicit written consent; 6.1.2 on the basis of our legal obligations or the exercise of rights in connection with employment, social security and social protection laws; 6.1.3 on the basis of substantial public interest; 6.1.4 where it is needed in relation to legal claims; 6.1.5 where it is needed to protect your vital interests, or the vital interests of someone else, and you are not capable of giving your consent; 6.1.6 where you have already made the information manifestly public; or 6.1.7 as otherwise legally permitted under data protection laws.

-7. Who we might share your information with 7.1 In connection with the purposes and on the lawful grounds described above, and in addition to the recipients of your information as described above, we may share your personal information when relevant with third parties such as: 7.1.1 Employees of Tracr Limited: for purposes relating to the activities and aims of the Tracr Project and the Diamond Tracing Company Limited.
-6.1.2Partners and collaborators: programme partners with whom we collaborate in order to further the aims and activities of the Tracr programme and the Diamond Trading Company Limited.
+7. Who we might share your information with 7.1 In connection with the purposes and on the lawful grounds described above, and in addition to the recipients of your information as described above, we may share your personal information when relevant with third parties such as: 7.1.1 Employees of Tracr Limited: for purposes relating to the activities and aims of the Tracr Project and Tracr Limited.
+7.1.2 Partners and collaborators: programme partners with whom we collaborate in order to further the aims and activities of the Tracr programme and Tracr Limited.
 Our programme partners may be based in various territories across the globe.
-6.1.3Marketing parties: any named or defined third party that you consent to our sharing your information with for marketing purposes.
-7.1.4 Our service providers: service providers we work with to manage our Website and social media accounts.
-6.1.5Regulators and governmental bodies: tax authorities, regulators, governmental bodies and other authorities acting as processors or joint controllers who require reporting of processing activities in certain circumstances.
-6.1.6Other third parties (including professional advisers): any other third parties (including legal or other advisors, regulatory authorities, courts, law enforcement agencies and government agencies) where necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of individuals, or where such disclosure may be permitted or required by law.
+7.1.3 Marketing parties: any named or defined third party that you consent to our sharing your information with for marketing purposes.
+7.1.4 Our service providers: service providers we work with to manage our Services and social media accounts.
+7.1.5 Regulators and governmental bodies: tax authorities, regulators, governmental bodies and other authorities acting as processors or joint controllers who require reporting of processing activities in certain circumstances.
+7.1.6 Other third parties (including professional advisers): any other third parties (including legal or other advisors, regulatory authorities, courts, law enforcement agencies and government agencies) where necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of individuals, or where such disclosure may be permitted or required by law.

-11. Your rights to the information we hold about you 11.1 You have certain rights in respect of the information that we hold about you, including: 11.1.1 the right to be informed of the ways in which we use your information, as we seek to do in this Privacy Notice; 11.1.2 the right to ask us not to process your personal data for marketing purposes; 11.1.3 the right to request access to the information that we hold about you; 11.1.4 the right to request that we correct or rectify any information that we hold about you which is out of date or incorrect; 11.1.5 the right to withdraw your consent for our use of your information, where we have relied on your consent to use your information, which you can do by contacting us using any of the details at the top of this Privacy Notice; 11.1.6 the right to object to our using your information on the basis of our legitimate interests (or the legitimate interests of a third party) and there is something about your particular situation which makes you want to object to processing on this ground; 11.1.7 in certain circumstances, the right to receive a copy of any information we hold about you (or request that we transfer this to another service provider) in a structured, commonly-used, machine readable format; 11.1.8 in certain circumstances, the right to ask us to limit or cease processing or erase information we hold about you; and 11.1.9 the right to lodge a complaint about us to the privacy or data protection authority in your place of work or residence.
+12. Your rights to the information we hold about you 12.1 You have certain rights in respect of the information that we hold about you, including: 12.1.1 the right to be informed of the ways in which we use your information, as we seek to do in this Privacy Notice; 12.1.2 the right to ask us not to process your personal data for marketing purposes; 12.1.3 the right to request access to the information that we hold about you; 12.1.4 the right to request that we correct or rectify any information that we hold about you which is out of date or incorrect; 12.1.5 the right to withdraw your consent for our use of your information, where we have relied on your consent to use your information, which you can do by contacting us using any of the details at the top of this Privacy Notice; 12.1.6 the right to object to our using your information on the basis of our legitimate interests (or the legitimate interests of a third party) and there is something about your particular situation which makes you want to object to processing on this ground; 12.1.7 in certain circumstances, the right to receive a copy of any information we hold about you (or request that we transfer this to another service provider) in a structured, commonly-used, machine readable format; 12.1.8 in certain circumstances, the right to ask us to limit or cease processing or erase information we hold about you; and 12.1.9 the right to lodge a complaint about us to the privacy or data protection authority in your place of work or residence.

-11.2.
-How to exercise your rights 11.2.1 You may exercise your rights above by contacting us using the details in the ‘ABOUT US’ section of this Privacy Notice above, or in the case of preventing processing for marketing activities also by checking certain boxes on forms that we use to collect your data to tell us that you don’t want to be involved in marketing.
+12.2.
+How to exercise your rights 12.2.1 You may exercise your rights above by contacting us using the details in the ‘ABOUT US’ section of this Privacy Notice above, or in the case of preventing processing for marketing activities also by checking certain boxes on forms that we use to collect your data to tell us that you don’t want to be involved in marketing.

-11.3 What we need from you to process your requests 11.3.1 We may need to request specific information from you to help us confirm your identity and to enable you to access your personal data (or to exercise any of your other rights).
+12.3 What we need from you to process your requests 12.3.1 We may need to request specific information from you to help us confirm your identity and to enable you to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.
-11.3.2 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+12.3.2 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.
 We will try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.